Melvin Rees: Arrest and death

 The writer of the anonymous letter personally came forward in 1960 to tell authorities that Rees had contacted him and was currently employed at a music store in West Memphis, Arkansas.
 Rees was ultimately arrested and after searching his home police found notes describing the Jackson family's murders.
 The man who witnessed Margaret Harold's killing confirmed that Rees was indeed the man he saw kill Harold.

 Rees was convicted by the state of Maryland of Harold's murder and sentenced to life in prison.
-Virginia added a death sentence for the other four murders, though it was eventually changed to life in 1972.
-Melvin Rees died in prison in 1995.
+In 1961, he was convicted in federal court of the interstate kidnapping and murder of Mildred Ann Jackson under the Federal Kidnapping Act and sentenced to life in prison.
+Virginia added a death sentence for the other four murders.
+However, Rees was never executed due to his mental capacity to assist in his own defense.
+His sentence was eventually reduced to life in prison in 1972.
+Melvin Rees died in federal custody at MCFP Springfield in Missouri in 1995.

-Investigators also suspect Rees was responsible for four homicides in the area around the University of Maryland.
+Investigators also suspected that Rees was responsible for four homicides in the area around the University of Maryland.
 Teenagers Mary Shomette, Michael Ann ("Mikie") Ryan, Mary Fellers, and Shelby Venable were all found raped and killed in separate incidents.
 Rees was never charged in any of those four murders.